 The Citi Rewards + has a unique earning structure that I have never seen before.
 It earns 2x TY points at Grocery Stores and Gas Stations.
-The card also earns 1x points on everything else.
+The card also earns one point per dollar on everything else.

-The uniqueness comes from the rules of rounding.
+The uniqueness in the Rewards +’s earning structure comes from the rules of rounding.
 Citi rounds up the amount of points earned to the nearest 10 for all purchases.
 This is fantastic for small purchases.
 For example, if you spend $1 at a convenience store, you will receive 10 points.

 This card has a sign-up bonus of 15,000 TY points.
 The bonus can be earned after spending just $1,000 in the first 3 months.